|Study Guide to Masters and Bachelors Degree Courses|

 The Commission for the selection of candidates will evaluate the CVs considering both the relevancy of the exams taken during the studies and the working experience.
 Anyhow, it is expected that the students should already have a sound background in Maths, Physics, Chemistry and in the basic engineering disciplines, in order to be ready to successfully follow the courses offered in the Master program.

-Graduates in a degree programme taught in English, English native speakers and graduates in English language and literature or equivalent are exempted from this assessment.
-The Degree Programme may require students to recover any initial deficit, if their knowledge of the English language is below the B2 level on admission.
 For Non-EU citizens, an annual quota of places is set each year by the University of Bologna.
-For the Master Degree in Environmental Engineering, ERE international curriculum, in the academic year 2017/2018, a maximum of 40 non-EU students will be accepted.
+For the Master Degree in Environmental Engineering, ERE international curriculum, in the academic year 2018/2019, a maximum of 40 non-EU students will be accepted.

-Please note: no entrance exam nor Italian proficiency test are required for the Master’s Degree Programme in Civil Engineering.
+Please note: no entrance exam nor Italian proficiency test are required for the Master’s Degree Programme in Environmental Engineering.

 |Programme Director||Prof. Stefano Gandolfi|